Mehul27/Self-Driving-Car/README.md

 Next: Planning to use data augmentation to optimize model's performance.

-Stay tuned for more information.
+Stay tuned for more information and full references.